 General requirements: Manuscripts must be in English and should conform to the American Medical Association Manual of Style (9th edition).
-Stedman's Medical Dictionary (27th edition) and Merriam-Webster's Collegiate Dictionary (10th edition) should be used as references for spelling and usage.
-All pharmacologic agents should be referred to by their generic or chemical names although the commercial name may be provided in parenthesis after its first use in the text.
+Stedman's Medical Dictionary (27th edition), and Merriam-Webster's Collegiate Dictionary (10th edition) should be used as references for spelling and usage.
+All pharmacological agents should be referred to by their generic or chemical names, although the commercial name may be provided in parenthesis after its first use in the text.
 Trade names may not be used in any form in the title of the manuscript.
 When a generic name is not yet available, the common letter–number combination used to identify the drug should be used.
 A figure detailing the chemical structure of the compound should be included if it has not been published previously.
-Trade names should not be used for devices with the exception of the first description of the device wherein the trade name should appear in parenthesis and should be capitalized.
+Trade names should not be used for devices, with the exception of the first description of the device wherein the trade name should appear in parenthesis and should be capitalized.

 Manuscripts must be double-spaced, margins should be no less than 0.8 inches throughout.
-The preferred fonts are 12 pt Arial, Cambria or Helvetica.
+The preferred fonts are 12 pt Arial, Cambria, or Helvetica.
 References should be numbered in order of appearance in the text.

 Keywords: Authors are required to include 5 keywords for their paper at the time of submission.

-Abstract: The abstract should be placed on a separate page and should be structured to include: 1) an Introduction that provides enough background information for the reader to understand the rationale for the research; 2) a brief discussion of the Methods used to undertake the work; 3) a succinct description of the principal results; and 4) the Conclusions that can be drawn from the results.
-The Abstract will often appear independent of the complete manuscript and should therefore provide a succinct presentation of the most important aspects of the study.
-It should also serve to encourage the reader to review the complete text in order to fully understand the work.
+Abstract: The abstract should be placed on a separate page and should conform to the word limits listed above for the specific article type.
+Abstracts for Research Articles should be structured to include: 1) an Introduction that provides enough background information for the reader to understand the rationale for the research; 2) a brief discussion of the Methods used to undertake the work; 3) a succinct description of the principal Results; and 4) the Conclusions that can be drawn from the results.
+The Abstract will often appear independently of the complete manuscript and should therefore provide a succinct presentation of the most important aspects of the study.
+It should also serve to encourage the reader to review the complete text to fully understand the work.

 Materials and Methods: This section should provide sufficient information and detail to allow other investigators to replicate the experiments in their fullest detail.
 When experimental conditions were used that had been detailed in previous publications by the same authors, these methods can be referenced without a detailed description.
-If methods were used that were described by others, the authors should take care to insure that any changes in the protocols are duly noted.
+If methods were used that were described by others, the authors should take care to ensure that any changes in the protocols are noted.
 Routine laboratory measures or those described in purchased kits may simply be referenced and the authors should note that manufacturer's instructions were followed as appropriate.
 For clinical studies, this section should include a careful description of how the study population was identified/recruited, as well as the methodology used for obtaining informed consent.
 A complete discussion of the software and methods used for statistical analysis should be included.
 If animals were used in the studies being reported, the authors should note their adherence to the NIH Guide for the Care and Use of Laboratory Animals or their equivalent, and the approval of the individual Institutional Animal Use and Care Committee.

 Results: This section should succinctly report the observation of the studies conducted.
-In general, studies performed in animals should to the extent possible, include data on animals of both sexes, include randomized assignment, and incorporate blinding of the personnel evaluating the animals' responses to interventions.
+In general, studies performed in animals should, to the extent possible, include data on animals of both sexes, include randomized assignment, and incorporate blinding of the personnel evaluating the animals' responses to interventions.

 Discussion: The Discussion section should place the results in the context of what is already known and should describe the specific conclusions that can be drawn from the results.
 It should include a section that explicitly discusses any potential limitations of the experimental design.
 The Discussion section should also detail how the results may impact the field in the future.
 The Discussion should not be a place to review in detail everything that is known already about the specific field nor should it repeat in detail the findings already described in Results.